Ange230700/s_b_m_c/README.md

 Solange Bernard aims to be the **digital operating system for couture ateliers**.

-The strategy is intentional phased:
+The strategy is intentionally phased:

 #### **Phase 0 — RTW MVP**